Prove me wrong!

 Let Me Be Clear About What I Am and Am Not Claiming.

-I am not claiming to have invented a perpetual motion machine.
-I am not claiming to have broken the laws of physics.
+I am not claiming to have invented a perpetual motion machine as commonly envisioned.
+I am not claiming to have broken all the laws of physics.

 What I am claiming is this: the diamond geometry of this actuator produces a force-volume relationship that conventional piston analysis does not predict.
-When you run the standard engineering calculation — Work equals Pressure times Change in Volume — the DSA’s numbers come out significantly ahead of a conventional piston operating under the same conditions.
+When you run the standard physics calculation — Work equals Pressure times Change in Volume (W = P∆V) — the DSA’s numbers come out significantly ahead of a conventional piston operating under the same conditions.

 The relevant science here is not thermodynamics.
 It is hydrostatics.
 Pascal’s Principle.
 The behaviour of fluids under pressure.
 This is not exotic territory — it is the same physics behind your car’s brakes and every hydraulic lift ever built.